obiwanus/focus-zig/LOG.md

 # TODO
 - Create a single pipeline and render cursor and text there
+    - Render a rectangle of some color
+        + Write simple shaders
+        + Make a pipeline
+        + Setup pipeline vertex input (copy from solid pipeline)
+        - Fill in vertex and index buffers
 - Make an open file dialog like in VSCode
 - Fix editing near the end of the buffer (can't get cursor close enough)
 - Multiple cursors